Noroff Vocational School

 The majority of educational programs are also available as online studies with programmes starting up four times a year.
 All documentation and learning material is digitally available to all students.

 The vocational education awards credits where 60 credits is equivalent to one year of education.
-All of our educational programs have been approved by the Norwegian Agency for Quality Assurance in Education (NOKUT) and have been approved for student loans and grants by the Norwegian State Educational Loan Fund (Statens Lånekasse for utdanning).
+All of our educational programs are accredited by the Norwegian Agency for Quality Assurance in Education (NOKUT) and have been approved for student loans and grants by the Norwegian State Educational Loan Fund (Statens Lånekasse for utdanning).
 The two-year educational program can be extended by a third study year abroad, leading to a bachelor’s degree.